ogoldberg/ai-first-web-client/docs/PRICING.md

 ## Overview

-LLM Browser offers flexible pricing designed for LLM application builders, data pipeline teams, and enterprises.
+Unbrowser offers flexible pricing designed for LLM application builders, data pipeline teams, and enterprises.
 Pay for what you use, with predictable scaling.

 ---